jauntyeric/jauntyeric/README.md

 - 👋 Hi, I’m @jauntyeric
 - 👀 I’m interested in social skills
-- 🌱 I’m currently learning Airtable
-- 💞️ I’m looking to collaborate on web3
-- 📫 How to reach me @ericwaisman
+- 📫 How to reach me: eric@jaunty.org